 Use the services

-There are lots of services at the university that could have made my life as a first-year a little easier—like the Student Learning Center.
+There are so many services at the university that could have made my life as a first-year a little easier, from academic support options to events and programs.
 I remember spending a lot of my time as a first-year engineering student struggling with calculus and physics.
-The Student Learning Center has workshops and people to help with these tough subjects.
+There are many workshops and people to help with these challenging subjects.

-I started using the centre in my second year, and it has been immensely helpful since it has workshops for tough courses like math and sciences as well as Peer Assisted Study Sessions.
-I wish I had known about it earlier so I could have saved myself time and stress!
+I started using the academic supports in my second year, and it has been immensely helpful.
+There are workshops for challenging courses like math and sciences as well as Peer Assisted Study Sessions.
+I wish I had known about this support earlier so I could have saved myself time and stress!

-Although studying and getting good grades are important, studying every day all day is not always necessary.
-I felt like I studied way too much during my first year and because of this I experienced burnout.
+Although studying and getting good grades are important, studying all day every day is not healthy.
+I felt like I studied too much during my first year and because of this I experienced burnout.
 Burning yourself out is not the way to achieve your academic goals—trust me.

-During my second year, I decided to relax a bit with studying, by taking more breaks during my study sessions.
+During my second year, I decided to relax a bit by taking more breaks during my study sessions.
 I now use a 50-5 rule, where I take a five-minute break every 50 minutes I continuously study.
 If you're studying on campus, try spending some time walking.
-The atmosphere at the north Oshawa location is very calming and often helps me reduce stress.
+The atmosphere is very calming and often helps to reduce stress.

-Your physical and mental health are the most important thing, so make sure you’re taking some time for yourself.
+Your physical and mental health are the most important things, so ensure you’re taking time for yourself.

 Ask for help

-There will be times where you’re stuck on a really hard topic for a course or times where you can’t find your classes.
-It’s okay to be in these situations because most first-year students have been there, including me.
-In the beginning, I was pretty hesitant to ask for help and only did it when it was absolutely necessary.
+There may be times when you’re stuck on a topic or you can’t find your classes.
+It’s okay to be in these situations because most first-year students, including myself, have been there.
+If you find yourself in need of help, be sure to ask!

-Now, I ask questions for clarification or even when I’m slightly confused.
-Don’t be afraid to ask your professors or Teaching Assistants questions—they are more than willing to help you and they have office hours for those reasons.
+Don’t be afraid to ask your professors or teaching assistants questions—they are more than willing to help you and have office hours for that reason.

-Also, don’t be afraid to ask your peers for help, like asking for directions.
-More than likely, they have been in a similar position as you, and wouldn’t mind helping you find your way around.
+Also, don’t be afraid to ask your peers for help with things like directions or understanding a new concept.
+They likely have been in a similar position as you and won’t mind helping you find your way around.

 Overall, these things would have helped me immensely in my first year and I hope you have found this helpful.
 Everyone has their own unique transition to university.
-No two students will have an identical first-year experience and that’s okay!
+No two students will have an identical first-year experience, and that’s okay!
 Enjoy your journey, future Ridgeback!

 Blog written by: Taimour Arshad

-Want to learn more about some of the services Ontario Tech offers our Ridgebacks?
+Want to learn more about some of the services Ontario Tech offers our students?